apoorvalal/nepali_newspapers_digitisation/README.md

 # Nepali Newspapers OCR Project

-Large-scale OCR processing of historical Nepali newspaper archive (2007-2017) using Surya OCR on RTX 5070.
+Large-scale OCR processing of historical Nepali newspaper archive (2007-2017) using Surya OCR on RTX 5070 consumer GPU plugged into a laptop.
+Downstream use in embedding and multilingual industrial-organization economics questions.
+Basic structure of repository should generalize to other large-scale OCR projects involving complex scripts and multi-column layouts like newspapers.

 ## Project Overview